-- Youth (age limit is 26 years) with an existing project or a concrete new idea on achieving social change.
+- Youth (age limit is up to 26 years old) with an existing project or a concrete new idea on achieving social change.

 - Youth Organizations that have youth-lead projects that focus on social change issues.
 Youth must serve as decision-makers in creating and carrying out the project.

 - Special Funding is reserved for youth working together across neighborhoods, race, class, education, ability, sexual orientation, gender, etc. This could take the form of working together on a project or having joint workshops, trainings etc.